CCNF: Discovery and gene/protein characteristics

 CCNF gene was first discovered in 1994 by the Elledge laboratory while experimenting with Saccharomyces cerevisiae.
 At the same time, the Frischauf laboratory also identified cyclin F as a new cyclin during their search for new candidate genes for polycystic kidney.
 CCNF gene has 17 exons and is located at position 16p13.3 on the human chromosome.
 Its protein, cyclin F, is made up of 786 amino acids and has a predicted molecular weight of 87 kDa.
 Cyclin F is the main member of the F-box protein family, which has about 40 amino acid motif, forming the F-box.

 Cyclin F most closely resembles cyclin A in terms of sequence and expression patterns.
-Moreover, it has additional shared features of cyclins, such as pEST region, protein quantity, localization, cell cycle-regulated mRNA, and ability to influence cell cycle and progression.
+Moreover, it has additional shared features of cyclins, such as a PEST sequence, protein quantity, localization, cell cycle-regulated mRNA, and ability to influence cell cycle and progression.
 Cyclin F differs from other cyclins by its ability to monitor and regulate cell cycle without the need for cyclin-dependent kinases (CDKs).
 Instead, the Pagano laboratory found that cyclin F is the substrate receptor of an SCF ubiquitin ligase that ubiquitinates and directly interacts with downstream targets, such as CP110 and RRM2, through its hydrophobic patch.